-Is singing a natural talent/gift or can it be learned?
+Is singing a talent or skill?

 Singing is a natural gift and talent.
 However, singing can also be improved on any level.
 When is difficult to teach a Singer, it is usually because the person attempting to sing cannot match pitch.
 That does make teaching singing very difficult.
 However, I believe that people are born with different levels of ability.
 Some are just natural Singers where others need to practice more and spend more time learning.